Before you close your business

 • outstanding wages

-• accrued leave
+• accrued leave.

-• the terms of your existing contract
+• existing contract terms

-• if long service leave is payable
+• long service leave payable.

 The Fair Work Ombudsman’s final pay information will help you finalise pay to your employees.

-3. Notify your customers
+4. Tell your customers

 How you let your customers know will depend on the type and size of your business.
 You can: